12 Essential Security Tips and Tricks for WordPress

 2. Take extra measures to secure your wp-admin folder

 The wp-admin folder is a very important folder because it contains all of the files that deal with administration.
-If the security of the files in it is compromised, really bad things can happen not only to your WordPress installation, but the other stuff that’s on your domain.
+If the security of the files in it is compromised, bad things can happen not only to your WordPress installation but to the other information that’s on your domain.

 You have several options available to you for making sure this folder is locked down tight.
 We’ll talk about a couple of them here.